 Overall I loved this book.
 It placed me in the centre of the Nigerian culture, and the childrens’ time at Aunt Ifeoma’s was great to read about.
 The ending was also really good, and left me satisfied, and yet wanting more.

 This book made me feel anger, pain, heartbreak and joy, and I hope you enjoy it if you give it a go.
-I really want to read more books set in Nigeria now- I might have to get Chimamanda Ngozi Adichie’s other fiction out from the library.
+I really want to read more books set in Nigeria now- I might have to busy another of Chimamanda Ngozi Adichie’s books.

 Happy reading x